WoodwellRisk/CRisk/README.md

 **2. Running a synthetic ensemble**

-Once you have generated a grid file, you can run an ensemble of simulations with synthetic tropical cyclone using `run_synthetic_ensemble.py`.
+You can run an ensemble of simulations to estimate return periods using `run_synthetic_ensemble.py`.
 This will extract all storm that pass within some distance of a point (default 2 degrees), run an individual simulation for each (across multiple cores) and save the maximum surge envelope of point time series for each.
-To use this script, you will need a STORM track file, which is just a text file containing 1000 years.
-This should be linked or copied to the project directory with a name like `tracks_IBTRACS.txt`.
-You can then specify which tracks file to use by including the `-tracks` flag.
-To run more than 1000 years, concatenate the STORM files into a single file.
+Tracks file should be be linked or copied to the project directory with a name like `tracks_IBTRACS.txt`.

 For our woods hole example:

 ```
+cp ../data/STORM/STORM_10000years_CMCC_NA.txt woods_hole/tracks_IBTRACS.txt
 python woods_hole -ni 4 -nj 4 -slon -74.03 -slat 40.58 -nyears 1000 -tracks IBTRACS -basin NA
 ```

 This command will run 1000 years of STORM synthetic tracks through the model.
 It will only run tracks that approach within 2 degrees of (74.03W, 40.58N).
 The simulations will be split across 16 cores (4x4).
 The script will open a file called tracks_IBTRACS.txt in the project directory.
-Instead of running tracks within a fixed distance of a point, you can also provide a shape or `.gpkg` file using the `-sfile` flag.
 To run all tracks in the domain, do not specify any of the `-s` variables.

 **3. Running a validation with real storms**